ko3to/ko3to/README.md

 Here's a recap of my accomplishments:

-- You learned about GitHub, repositories, branches, commits, and pull requests.
-- You created a branch, a commit, and a pull request.
+- created a branch, a commit, and a pull request.
-- You merged a pull request.
+- merged a pull request.
-- You made your first contribution! :tada:
+- made your first contribution! :tada:

 <!--
 ### What's next?